OctopusDeploy/blog/blog/2020-12/pulumi-and-aks-with-octopus-deploy/index.md

 ## Pulumi password and secret variable

-When you authenticate to Azure from the Pulumi code, one of the mandatory parameters you need to pass in for AKS is an Azure app registration and client secret.
-Because the client secret is sensitive, you should store it somewhere safe.
+When you authenticate to Azure from the Pulumi code, you need to provide an Azure app registration and client secret.
+The client secret is sensitive, so you should store it somewhere safe:

 1. Go to **{{Project,Variables}}**.
 2. Create a new variable called `clientSecret`.
-3. Ensure that the type is Sensitive.
+3. Ensure  the type is Sensitive.
 4. Add the value of the Azure app registration client secret.

 ### The Code package step

-1. Open a web browser and go to the Octopus Deploy portal.
-2. Create a new project that you want to use to deploy the Pulumi package.
+1. In the Octopus Deploy portal, create a new project to use to deploy the Pulumi package.
-3. Go to **{{Deployments,Process}}**.
+2. Go to **{{Deployments,Process}}**.
-4. Click the **ADD STEP** button.
+3. Click the **ADD STEP** button.

 The first step you need to add is the **DEPLOY A PACKAGE** step.
 This lets you specify the external GitHub feed, point to the GitHub repo that the Pulumi package exists in, and push it to the deployment target.

-5. Under `.NET Configuration Transforms`, click the **CONFIGURE FEATURES** button.
+4. Under `.NET Configuration Transforms`, click the **CONFIGURE FEATURES** button.
-6. Uncheck all of the .NET options and check/select **Custom Installation Directory.** The Custom Installation Directory is where the Pulumi package will be pushed to and stored so the next step in the process can use it.
+5. Uncheck all of the .NET options and check/select **Custom Installation Directory.** The custom installation directory is where the Pulumi package will be pushed to and stored so the next step in the process can use it.
-7. Save the step.
+6. Save the step.

 ### Installing the Pulumi SDK

 Before running any Pulumi package, you need to ensure that the Pulumi SDK exists.
-The Pulumi SDK is what will also contain the Azure for Pulumi SDK.
+The Pulumi SDK also contains the Azure for Pulumi SDK.

 1. Add a **Run a Script** step.
 2. Under the **Inline Source Code** section, add the following code under Bash: `pip install pulumi`